Jessica Mitford: Life with Esmond Romilly

-At the age of 19, Mitford met her second cousin, Esmond Romilly, who was recuperating from dysentery caught during a stint with the International Brigades defending Madrid during the Spanish Civil War.
+At the age of 19, Mitford fell in love with her second cousin, Esmond Romilly, who was recuperating from dysentery caught while defending Madrid with the International Brigades during the Spanish Civil War.
 Romilly was a nephew (by marriage) of Winston Churchill.
-The cousins immediately fell in love and decided to elope to Spain, where Romilly picked up work as a reporter for the News Chronicle.
+The cousins eloped to Spain, where Romilly picked up work as a reporter for the News Chronicle.
 After some legal difficulties caused by their relatives' opposition, they married.
 They moved to London and lived in the East End, then mostly a poor industrial area.
 Mitford gave birth at home to a daughter, Julia Decca Romilly, on 20 December 1937.
 The baby died in a measles epidemic the following May.
-Jessica Mitford rarely spoke of Julia in later life and she is not referred to by name in Mitford's 1960 autobiography, Hons and Rebels.
+Jessica Mitford rarely spoke of Julia in later life, and she is not referred to by name in Mitford's 1960 autobiography, Hons and Rebels.

 In 1939, Romilly and Mitford emigrated to the United States.
-They travelled around, working odd jobs, perpetually short of money.
+They travelled around, working odd jobs.
 At the outset of World War II, Romilly enlisted in the Royal Canadian Air Force; Mitford was living in Washington D.C., and considered joining him once he was posted to England.
 While living in D.C, with contemporaries Virginia Foster Durr and Clifford Durr, she gave birth to another daughter, Constancia Romilly ("the Donk" or "Dinky") on 9 February 1941.
 Her husband went missing in action on 30 November 1941, on his way back from a bombing raid over Nazi Germany.
+Mitford was devastated.